refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

   ```

 Issue: seems always fail to ssh even if there is some task on the corresponding nodes.
 Though it is not a big issue that there is always a slurm version of ssh works. **Solved:** this issue is due to the mismatch between pam slurm and pam slurm adopt.

+### scontrol

+`scontrol show node c1`, to see how many cores are really allocated.

+`scontrol show job 237`, to see the status of give job.

+`sacct -a`, see all users' jobs, past and current

 ### misc